 E-mail has become a primary means for business and personal communication, as well as malware propagation.
 Careful configuration of e-mail clients is important not only to protect a given computer, but also to prevent the propagation of viruses and worms from the computer to others.
-Securing e-mail applications involves using antivirus scanning software, raising user awareness of sound e-mail security practices, restricting privileges on e-mail attachment directories, and properly configuring e-mail clients, including anti-spam mechanisms.
-This section focuses on the proper configuration of several popular e-mail applications: Microsoft Outlook, Outlook Express, Eudora, Mozilla, and Thunderbird.
-To operate an e-mail application in a secure manner, it is recommended that the software be patched regularly and that the execution of active code be restricted.
+Securing e-mail applications involves using antivirus and antispyware software, raising user awareness of sound e-mail security practices, restricting privileges on e-mail attachment directories,139 and properly configuring e-mail clients, including anti-spam mechanisms.140 To operate an e-mail application in a secure manner, it is recommended that the software be patched regularly141 and that the execution of active content be restricted or disabled entirely.
+Additional recommendations for e-mail client security include: